The Golden Ratio

 Tools to Apply the Golden Ratio

 Many online tools are available.
 These programs and services can help calculate the proportions and generate templates.
-They can also provide visual feedback to ensure that designers apply the golden ratio quickly and optimally.
-Moreover, they allow the input of measurements for elements like fonts, images and white space.
-Also, they will tell the exact proportions needed for each element to ensure the design looks balanced and pleasant.
+They can also provide visual feedback to ensure that designers apply the golden ratio quickly and in the best way for them.
+What's more, they permit the input of measurements for elements like fonts, images and white space.
+As well as this, they'll tell the exact proportions needed for each element to ensure the design looks balanced and pleasant.

-The following software examples are among popular choices that help achieve good-looking designs that can win users over time and again:
+The following software examples are among popular choices that help designers achieve good-looking designs that can win their products' users over time and again:

-PhiMatrix: This software provides customizable grids and templates that designers can overlay on designs to ensure accurate application of the golden ratio.
+PhiMatrix: This software provides customizable grids and templates that designers can overlay on designs to make sure they apply the golden ratio accurately.

 Screenshot of PhiMatrix landing page.